sbnb-irb/cytotoxics_design/README.md

 - `kbest_dim_reduction/`: Pickle files containing the sckit objects needed to reduce the CC_GLOBAL descriptors (the models take the reduced descriptors as input).
 - `models/`: Pickle files with trained prediction models for each cell line.
 - `predict_IRB_library.py`: Python script to run predictions on new compounds.

 ---

-## 3. `high_scoring_generated_molecules/`

-Contains all the high-scoring, generated molecules for all the exercises.

----